Mouxy: Contemporary

 In 1860, the period of the unification of Italy led to the question of the future of the Duchy of Savoy.
 The latter was part of a transaction between the King of Piedmont-Sardinia, Victor Emmanuel I of Sardinia, and the Emperor of the French, Napoleon III.
 Following the Treaty of Turin which saw the annexation of Savoy by France, Mouxy became as throughout the territory of the Duchy henceforth now French.

 World War II

 On June 10, 1940, Mussolini declared war on France; Savoie was caught in a vise.
 The fighting with Italy began in the Alps.
 The Italian army of 22 divisions and 321,000 men commanded by Crown Prince Umberto of Savoy and General Alfredo Guzzoni occupied the Petit-Saint-Bernard and the Mont-Cenis sectors.
 Against this force, 185,000 men of French General René Olry managed to resist.
 In the Valley, the Germans crossed the Rhône in Culoz and entered Aix and its surrounding towns and villages, Chambéry had not yet fallen.
 The signing of the 22 June 1940 armistice ended fighting.

-A second armistice, with Italy, was signed June 24 which provided for Italy's occupation of Haute-Tarentaise and the demilitarization of the border.
+A second armistice, with Italy, was signed on 24 June, which provided for Italy's occupation of Haute-Tarentaise and the demilitarization of the border.
 This situation was to become explosive for the entire department.